needletails/connection-manager-kit/README.md

 - Pass additional HTTP headers via the `headers` parameter on `connect(...)` (e.g., `Authorization`, `Sec-WebSocket-Protocol`).
 - Use `wss://` or set `enableTLS: true` to enable TLS.
 For advanced TLS, provide `tlsPreKeyed`.
+- Security note: WebSocket frames are only transport-encrypted with TLS.
+There is no E2EE in the WebSocket API.

 ### Heartbeats (Auto Ping/Pong)